FartyPants/mass_rewriter/README.md

 # mass_rewriter
 Extension for WEbUI

 This is probably a little too complicated - but I build this to generate datasets using reverse learning, and I use it all the time.
 Sure, you can mess with it, but I can't guarantee you will figure it out.
+I'm too tired to write any guide.
+So ignore for now.

 In anyway just to get a start - the text needs to be formatted with the \n\n\n between blocks of text (or whatever else you set in Block split) as it process it in block by block.
 So maybe pargaraph by paragraph, etc... so each block should be about 800 or so.
 And the file needs to reside in the input subfolder.